Clark Fork River

 The Clark Fork, or the Clark Fork of the Columbia River, is a river in the U.S. states of Montana and Idaho, approximately 310 mi long.
+It is named after William Clark of the 1806 Lewis and Clark Expedition.
 The largest river by volume in Montana, it drains an extensive region of the Rocky Mountains in western Montana and northern Idaho in the watershed of the Columbia River.
 The river flows northwest through a long valley at the base of the Cabinet Mountains and empties into Lake Pend Oreille in the Idaho Panhandle.
 The Pend Oreille River in Idaho, Washington, and British Columbia, Canada which drains the lake to the Columbia in Washington, is sometimes included as part of the Clark Fork, giving it a total length of 479 mi, with a drainage area of 25820 sqmi.
 In its upper 20 mi in Montana near Butte, it is known as Silver Bow Creek.
 Interstate 90 follows much of the upper course of the river from Butte to Saint Regis.
-The highest point within the river's watershed is Mount Evans at 10641 ft in Deer Lodge County, Montana along the Continental Divide.
+The highest point within the river's watershed is Mount Evans at 10641 ft in Deer Lodge County, Montana.

 The Clark Fork is a Class I river for recreational purposes in Montana from Warm Springs Creek to the Idaho border.

-The Clark Fork should not be confused with the Clarks Fork of the Yellowstone River, which is located in Montana and Wyoming and is on the Atlantic side of the Great Divide.